 What is an Executive MBA program?

-An Executive MBA program meets the educational needs of experienced managers, executives, and other business leaders since it allows these professionals to earn an MBA in less than 16 months while continuing to work full time.
+An Executive MBA program meets the educational needs of experienced managers, executives, and other business leaders since it allows these professionals to earn an MBA in 16 months while continuing to work full time.
 It also allows students to enter the program, complete classes, and graduate with the same integrated group of students.

 When does the next Integrated Group begin the Executive MBA program?